simonwisdom/lab/readme.md

 ## Tools

+[Download Github Repo](https://lab.simonwisdom.com/github-repo-to-text) - Download an entire repo as a text file

-[Bulk Add Members to Github Org](https://lab.simonwisdom.com/llm-web-parse) - Add a list of email addresses to a Github org
+[Bulk Add Members to Github Org](https://lab.simonwisdom.com/github-org-invites) - Add a list of email addresses to a Github org

 [LLM Web Parser](https://lab.simonwisdom.com/llm-web-parse) - Analyze a list of URLs with an LLM